KennyProgrammer/Force-Home/README.md

 So why a **Game Engine**?
 Because I want to make my own technology, even if it will small at first, which I will eventually develop.
 I also always wanted to create a **game** using my own engine.
 You can get more information [**about me**](https://github.com/KennyProgrammer) in general and what the purposes was to create a my own Game Engine if already exist open source engines like **Unity** and **Unreal**.

-**Force** is currently under development and may not have all features that should Game Engine have, **but im working from home, and working pretty fast :D**
+**Force** is currently under development and may not have all features that should Game Engine have, **but im working from home, and working pretty fast.

 If you interesed you can check Force global [Roadmap](.github/Force-RoadMap.md) to see completed and not yet completed features.